hannonhill/Cascade-Web-Services-Examples/php/publish-template/README.md

-Problem:
-Have you ever updated a Cascade Server template and wanted to republish *only* the related pages?

-Solution:
-This script loops through all related configuration sets.
-For each configuration set, it loops through related content types.
-Finally, for each content type, it publishes each related page.

-Note:
-You'll need to supply the Cascade Server URL, username & password.
+Given a template ID, publishes all related pages.

 **publishTemplate.php**

-Given a template ID, publishes all related pages.
+1. Pass Template ID
+2. Loop through all related configuration sets
+3. For each configuration set, loop through all related content types
+4. For each content type, publish each related page.

 This script is powered by Wing Ming Chan's [cascade_ws](http://www.upstate.edu/cascade-admin/projects/web-services/index.php) library.